BodyFlemming/MAD_grp10/ProjectReport.md

 ## User-stories

 - Auth:
-  - As a user, I want to be able to navigate to a sign-up page, and create an account.
+  - As a user, I want to be able to navigate to a sign-up page, and create an account with a username and an icon.
   - As a user, I would like to be able to navigate to a login page, and enter my email and password to login.
 - Catch:
-  - As a user, I want to navigate to the "Catch pokémon" page and obtain a randomly generated pokémon
+  - As a user, I want to navigate to the "Catch mon" page and obtain a randomly generated mon
 - Collection:
   - As a user, I want to view all pokémon that I have caught in an overview.
   - As a user, I want to be able to click on a specific pokémon, to view details about it.